xkdog/DAUR/README.md

 # DAUR

-Data Analysis Using R for Social and Behavioral Sciences
+DAUR: *Data Analysis Using R for Social and Behavioral Sciences*

 This repo was built for my ongoing project of publishing an introductory Chinese textbook titled *Data Analysis Using R for Social and Behavioral Sciences*.
 I'm not familiar with the [Bookdown](https://bookdown.org/) style yet.
 Once I figure it out, I will put all the materials into a bookdown repo.